A-damW/SubstratumNode/README.md

 ```
 sudo apt install git
 ```
-5. Clone(download) a local copy of the source code from Github: (This will clone the repository into whaterver folder your terminal is currently at, CTL+ALT+T should open a terminal pointed at your home directory.)
+5. Clone(download) a local copy of the source code from Github: (This will clone the repository into whatever folder your terminal is currently at, CTL+ALT+T should open a terminal pointed at your home directory.)
 ```
 git clone https://github.com/SubstratumNetwork/SubstratumNode.git